louarn-rous/conlang/README.md

 | mönen _colleague_ | a colleague of mine          | my-a(n) colleague |
 | söner fränden     | those friends of theirs (sg) | their-the friends |

+## Grammar

+The order of different word classes is as follows:
+Determiner - Noun - Adjective
+Subject - (Catenative verb) - Verb - (Adverb) - (Object)

+When a phrase contains a catenative verb in addition to a regular verb, the former is conjugated while the latter remains in its infinitive/root/unconjugated form.

 ## Braille